 - Add your voice.
 Your unique take is why your audience follows you in the first place!
 Simply rehashing something someone already said isn’t really content curation.
 You have to add something new or specify exactly why you found it helpful or interesting.
 Ideally, your addition will be something that reminds audiences how your brand can help them.

 - Get creative.
 Want to do more than just share a post on social media?
 Cultivate multiple pieces of content and turn them into something new (while crediting the original sources, of course).
-This could take the form of a newsletter, blog posts, infographic, or video—anything that’s different from the source and adds a touch of your brand’s voice or feel, particularly in terms of creativity.
+This could take the form of a newsletter, blog post, infographic, or video—anything that’s different from the source and adds a touch of your brand’s voice or feel, particularly in terms of creativity.

 - Consider user-generated content.
 Share your brand’s reviews and customer testimonials—yes, these are considered curated content!
 “This is a fantastic way to create additional content without having to spend a lot of time and money on the process,” says Jacob Thomas of CleanPix.
 “Your customers will also love the chance to be featured on your company’s social media pages.”